bach-sh/bach/README.md

 The names of all APIs provided in the Bach testing framework start with `@`.

+### @assert-capture

+This API is designed specifically for validation functions to verify the input read by a command.

+To use this API, follow these steps:

+1. In the test execution function, use the `@capture` API to record the input of the command.
+2. In the assertion function, use the `@assert-capture` API to validate if the captured data matches the expected input.

+Example:

+    test-capture() {
+        # Record the data read by the command `foobar foo`
+        @capture foobar foo
+        echo hello | foobar foo  # The command `foobar foo` reads data from the pipeline }

+    test-capture-assert() {
+        # Verify that the command `foobar foo` reads the data "hello"
+        @assert-capture foobar foo <<< "hello"
+    }

 ### @assert-equals

     @assert-equals "hello world" "HELLO WORLD"